Mo-Nouir/Performance_Test/README.md

 # 🚀 Performance Test -- Locust Setup Guide

-This guide explains how to run the load test for the payment transfer feature using Locust.
+This document describes the performance test for the new payment processing feature.
+The test simulates user activity for money transfers and recurring transfers using Locust, a Python-based load testing tool, to validate system performance under high concurrency.

 ------------------------------------------------------------------------